Behavioral Health Support (BHS)

 BHS 210.
 Systems of Care.
 3 Credit Hours.

-Systems of Care will introduce students to different systems in which their clients are involved.
-Topics will include the family, mental health, medical, other social service agencies, and schools.
-Students will examine the community support specialist's role in helping the client navigate those systems.
-(Credit is only allowed for either BHS 210 or BHS 103.)
+Systems of Care introduces students to different systems in which their clients are involved.
+Topics include the family, mental health, medical, other social service agencies, and schools.
+Students examine the community support specialist's role in helping the client navigate those systems.

-Prerequisites: BHS 200 with a minimum grade of "C," successful admission into the Behavioral Health Support program, and Reading Proficiency
+Prerequisites: BHS 200, ENG 101, and PSY 200 with minimum grades of "C," successful admission into the Behavioral Health Support program, and Reading Proficiency

 BHS 215.
 Clinical Encounters I: Interviewing and Assessment.
 3 Credit Hours.

-Clinical Encounters I: Interviewing and Assessment will teach interviewing skills and familiarize students with various screenings and assessments to use with clients.
+Clinical Encounters I: Interviewing and Assessment teaches interviewing skills and familiarize students with various screenings and assessments to use with clients.
 This class takes the student from assessment and individual treatment planning to service note completion.
-(Credit is only allowed for either BHS 215 or BHS 104.)

-Prerequisites: BHS 200 with a minimum grade of "C," successful admission into the Behavioral Health Support program, and Reading Proficiency
+Prerequisites: BHS 200, ENG 101, and PSY 200 with minimum grades of "C," successful admission into the Behavioral Health Support program, and Reading Proficiency

 BHS 220.
 Integrated Health.
 3 Credit Hours.